Food burning in a pan on stove.

 • Do not allow candles to burn down to the bottom of their container.

-• Extinguish all candles before leaving the house or when going to bed at night.
+• Extinguish all candles before leaving the house or going to bed at night.

 Smoking

-To help prevent a smoking accident from causing a fire, the U.S. Fire Administration recommends that you:
+To help prevent accidental fires caused by smoking, the U.S. Fire Administration recommends that you:

-• Smoke outside.
-Many things in your home can catch on fire if they touch something hot like a cigarette or ashes.
+• Smoke outside — many things inside your home can catch on fire if they touch something hot like a cigarette or ashes.
 It is always safer to smoke outside.

-• Put cigarettes out all the way.
-Do this every time.
+• Put cigarettes out all the way — do this every time.
 Don't walk away from lit cigarettes and other smoking materials.
-Put water on the ashes and butts to make sure they are really out before you put them in the trash.
+Put water on the ashes and butts to confirm that they are really out before you dispose of them.

-• Be alert.
-Do not smoke after taking medicine that makes you tired.
-You may not be able to prevent or escape from a fire if you are sleepy or have taken medicine that makes you tired.
+• Be alert — do not smoke after taking medicine that makes you drowsy.
+You may not be able to prevent or escape from a fire if you are sleepy.

-• Never smoke around medical oxygen.
-Medical oxygen can explode if a flame or spark is near.
+• Never smoke around medical oxygen — as it can explode if a flame or spark is nearby.
 Even if the oxygen is turned off, it can still catch on fire.

-• Never smoke in bed.
-Mattresses and bedding can catch on fire easily.
-Do not smoke in bed because you might fall asleep with a lit cigarette.
+• Never smoke in bed — mattresses and bedding can catch on fire easily.

 Christmas trees

-• Ensure that your live tree is fresh as the needles should be hard to pull from the branches and don’t break when bent between your fingers.
+• Confirm that your live tree is fresh.
+The needles should be hard to pull from the branches and difficult to break when bent between your fingers.

 • Place the tree away from heat sources such as fireplaces, vents and radiators.

-• Check the water level daily and make sure the stand is filled with water.
+• Check the water level daily and verify that the stand is filled with water.

-• Make sure the tree is not blocking doorways and is out of traffic.
+• See that your tree doesn’t block doorways and is out of the way of foot traffic.

 • Look for the “Fire Resistant” label if you buy an artificial tree.